MichaelZhao21/bireader/README.md

 To test on Chrome, follow [these instructions (step 2)](https://support.google.com/chrome/a/answer/2714278?hl=en).
 To test on Firefox, run the `firefox.sh` script and follow [these instructions](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension#installing).
 Make sure to select a file from the newly created `firefox` directory.

 To build for the extension store, run the `build.sh` script for Chrome.
-For Firefox, simply run the `firefox.sh` script and then zip the firefox folder.
+For Firefox, run the `build-ff.sh` script.
+Make sure to run both scripts from the root directory.

 ## Future Plans